 “I haven’t been neurotic about it.
 I’m like too lazy to be neurotic,” she told the former E!
 News host.
 “I saw a dress I liked and I was like, ‘That’s the dress.’
 I saw a venue and I was like, ‘Cool, we got a venue.’”

 There was, however, one moment that triggered some nuanced pre-wedding emotions.
 “Yesterday was my only bridezilla moment, because I cried,” Lawrence said at the time.
 “I thought I didn’t want to have a bachelorette party, and then last minute I decided I did.
 Then, nobody was available because it was last minute, and then I started crying.”

 “I was like, ‘I don’t even know why I’m crying.
-I didn’t know that I wanted a bachelorette party.’
-I guess I just feel pathetic,” she recalled.
-“Maybe I’m nervous about being in New Orleans, do you know how many ghost stories they have? …That was my one moment.”
+I didn’t know that I wanted a bachelorette party,’” she continued.
+“I guess I just feel pathetic.
+Maybe I’m nervous about being in New Orleans, do you know how many ghost stories they have? …That was my one moment.”

 Lawrence ultimately rescheduled her bachelorette for a more favorable time period.
 “It was too last minute.
 People travel, they’re out of town,” she said at the time–and thankfully, there was an upside for the A-lister, who admitted she was “really nervous about going to New Orleans” due to supposed supernatural activity.

 In a twist of fate, Lawrence is believed to be exchanging vows at Belcourt Castle, a historic-yet-supposedly-haunted mansion in Rhode Island.
 Throughout her wedding planning journey, Lawrence has taken a furtive and personalized approach to her overall event vision.

 “They are both very low-key and down-to-earth and want nothing more than to avoid a ‘stuffy, pretentious’ atmosphere,” one insider explained this summer.